auberginehill/rock-paper-scissors/README.md

                     </ol>
                 </ol>
             </ol>
             <p>A Roman scholar and writer Marcus Terentius Varro (116–27 BC, a.k.a.
 Varro Reatinus a.k.a.
-Varro) is confirming, that '<i>micare digitis</i>' is known in the realm of ancient Greece, too, in one of the fragments of <i>Menippean Satires</i></p>
+Varro) is indeed confirming, that '<i>micare digitis</i>' is known in the realm of ancient Greece, too, in one of the fragments of <i>Menippean Satires</i></p>
             <ol>
                 <ol>
                     <ol>